 My current research interests are sentencing and punishment in the criminal courts, the lay magistracy, and modernising transformations in the lower criminal courts.

-Other research interests are comparative criminal justice processes, particularly differences between New Zealand and the UK courts, specialist courts and 'therapeutic juisprudence',prison privatisation, young people accommodated within the state childcare system, and careleavers transition to independent living.
+Other research interests are comparative criminal justice processes, specialist courts and 'therapeutic juisprudence', young people accommodated within the state childcare system, and careleavers transition to independent living.

-Previous research and publications are on illegal drug use and drug markets and my particular interest in recreational drugs markets and ethnographic research led to the publication of my study 'Flashback: Drugs and Dealing in the Golden Age of the London Rave Culture' (2010).
+Previous research and publications are on illegal drug markets.
+My doctoral research was an urban ethnography on the 'rave' club drug culture published as 'Flashback: Drugs and Dealing in the Golden Age of the London Rave Culture' (2010).
 It is an account of the organisational features of drug trading among different friendship groups and within different London nightclubs in the mid to late 1990s.

 Doctoral students are welcome in the following areas: